+- 1 Navigate to the folder containing the vxlicrep program and enter:

+- # vxlicrep

-- Review the following output to determine the following information:
+- 2 Review the following output to determine the following information:

 - The license key

 - The type of license

 - The product for which it applies

 - Its expiration date, if any.
 Demo keys have expiration dates.
 Permanent keys and site keys do not have expiration dates.

-'''

-License Key
+License Key = xxx-xxx-xxx-xxx

-= XXX-XXX-XXX-XXX

-Product Name

-= Veritas Cluster Server
+Product Name = Veritas Cluster Server

-Serial Number
+Serial Number = XXXXX

-= xxxxx

-= PERMANENT

-License Type
+License Type = PERMANENT

-OEM ID
+OEM ID = XXXXX

-= xxxxx

 Features :=

-Platform

-= Linux

-= 6.0
+Platform = AIX

-Version
+Version = 6.1

-= 0
+Tier = 0

-Tier

-Reserved

-= 0
+Reserved = 0

-= VCS
+Mode = VCS

-Mode

-'''
+CPU_Tier = 0